 About the artist

-The canvases go back and forth from the floor to the easel several times as they evolve.
-On the floor I move quickly around the canvas, working from all sides, pouring fluid paint with reckless abandon and moving it around with big wide brushes, scrapers and sometimes just my hands.
-When the work is on the easel I am slower and more contemplative, using controlled brush strokes and stepping back often to see the work from a distance.
+The canvases go back and forth from the floor to the easel as they evolve.
+On the floor I move quickly around the canvas, working from all sides, pouring paint with abandon and moving it around with wide brushes, scrapers and sometimes just my hands.
+When the work is on the easel I take more time to consider and contemplate, still working intuitively but with greater control.

 I think it’s the push and pull between these two ways of working that gives the paintings their energy – that delicate balance between fluidity and structure, softness and vibrancy, transparency and solidity, mystery and clarity.

 I am represented by galleries in Toronto, Prince Edward County, Kingston and Ottawa.